runekaagaard/snowscript/README.rst

 Functions
 =========

-The "fn" keyword is used to defined functions, and "<-" to return a value.
+The "fn" keyword is used to define functions, and "<-" to return a value.

 Function calls can be chained using the "->" operator that passes the expression before as the first argument to the next function.